coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 where $0 < \varepsilon < 1/2$, $v$ is a two-dimensional complex vector, and $\Vert \cdot \Vert$ is the vector magnitude.
 We can read the above expression as "the distance between $\mathrm{RZ}\_\theta$ and $U$ is less than or equal to $\varepsilon$."

-Measurements of a quantum states are probabilistic, and quantum operators serve to affect a states' probabilities.
-For a qubit, these are the probabilities of whether we measure 0 or 1.
-If two quantum operators are *close*, then the probabilities of each possible measurement resulting from applying the quantum operators to the same quantum state should too be similiar.
+Measurements of a quantum states are probabilistic, and quantum operations serve to affect a states' probabilities.
+For a qubit, these are the probabilities of whether we measure a `0` bit or a `1` bit.
+If two quantum operations are *close*, then the probabilities of each possible measurement resulting from applying the quantum operations to the same quantum state should too be similiar.

-To see this in action, we can try it on a real example.
+With this in mind, we can construct a numerical experiment on a real program example.
+For our example, we will consider a program which can construct the W state.
 The **W state** on 3 qubits is defined as

 $$
 \psi_W := \frac{1}{3}\left(\vert001\rangle + \vert010\rangle + \vert100\rangle\right).
 $$

-If we properly prepare $\psi_W$ and measure it, we should either get the bitstring `001`, `010`, or `100`, each with equal probability.
+On an ideal quantum computer, if we prepare $\psi_W$ and measure it, we should either get the bitstring `001`, `010`, or `100`, each with equal probability.
 The following Quil program prepares the W state on a freshly initialized quantum computer:

 ```
 RY(1.9106332362490184) 0      # 2*arccos(1/sqrt(3))